alexnpage/PyDreams/README.md

 PyDreams
 ========

-This is a whimsical project to port Keen Dreams to Python and SFML.
+This is a whimsical project to port Keen Dreams to Python and PySDL2.

 Project Goals
 -------------